Beyond Sampling: Preventing Diesel Fuel Contamination

 Produce sludge, corrosive acids, and additional water as waste

-In temperatures between 68 and 86°F, bacteria can double every 20 minutes.
+In temperatures between 68 and 86°F, bacteria can multiply quickly.
 Over time, they form gel-like colonies known as biofilms, which are highly destructive.
+Modern ultra-low sulfur diesel (ULSD) and biodiesel blends can hold more dissolved water than older fuels, which can increase the likelihood of microbial activity in storage tanks.

 The Risks of Ignoring Fuel Contamination

-Unchecked microbial growth and tank corrosion can lead to:
+Unchecked microbial growth and tank corrosion will lead to:

 Corroded pumps and injectors